vik-s/quartz/content/projects/newsletter/long form/The Image Problem in Superheterodyne Receivers.md

 The concept of negative frequency is confusing, and we will get to that in the next section.
 For now, just know that a real signal needs to have a positive and negative frequency component which are equal.
 In real life measurement, we just deal with positive frequencies and things are just fine.

 The modulated RF signal is not a pure cosine, and has some bandwidth associated with it.
 The process of mixing moves the whole spectrum of the RF signal to the new sum and difference frequencies.
+The components "upconverted" to higher frequencies are easily filtered out with a low pass filter.
+This just leaves the "downconverted" components are an IF frequency lower than the original signal.

 In practice, the frequency translation looks something like the figure below.

-Fig1.
+The negative frequency components are shown with a line fill to distinguish them from the positive frequency components.

+put *a figure of a single channel being downconverted*

 In reality, we want to convert a particular RF channel of fixed bandwidth to IF.
 We have two options:
 1. Have a fixed LO signal, which results in different IF.